money2020asia/riseup2026/README.md

 ## Three rules.
 That's all.

-1. **Use the post form — not a blank text box.** Each section has structured fields.
+1. **Use the post form, not a blank text box.** Each section has structured fields.
 If you can't fill them in, the post needs more thought first.
 Structure is what makes the board searchable six months from now.

-2. **Professional and personal Grow posts are separate streams.** If something sits in both, pick the dominant one.
+2. **Professional and Personal Grow posts are separate streams.** If something sits in both, pick the dominant one.

 3. **What goes on the board stays on the board.** Closed, password-protected, not indexed publicly.
 No screenshotting mentor insights or personal posts without asking first.